tonidani/CryptographyScripts/README.md

 # CryptographyScripts
 Cryptographic scripts that simulate known networking protocols.

-Each script communicates with each other using sockets simulating Bob and Alice.
+Each script communicates with each other using sockets simulating Bob and Alice behavior.